TadaTeruki/name-engine/README.md

 With the data adove, the model can generate `Berkles` from `(Berk /ˈbɜːrk/)` and `(les /əlz/)` by tracking the transition `k` -> `ə`.

-The probability of the transition is calculated from the frequency of the compound in the data set.
+The probability of the transition is calculated from the frequency of the compound in the dataset.

 ## Features
 This library does:
 - **Create place name generator** from dataset of separated place names.
 - Generate place names using Markov chains.

-This library does not:
+This library DOES NOT:
 - Read and parse data from a file.
 - **Automatically separate original place names according to specific rules, such as syllables.** You must prepare the dataset yourself.
 - **Evaluate place names.** If you want to generate better names, you must implement the evaluation function and filtering process by yourself.